-- Summarize the qualitative features of the neuron as a signal processing device - Levels of abstraction in neural modeling - The McCulloch-Pitts model - Develop the "integrate and fire" model to justify the assumption of frequency codes - --prepares the stage for a slightly simpler model: the generic (connectionist) model that will be used for a large fraction of the course.
+- Summarize the qualitative features of the neuron as a signal processing device - · Levels of abstraction in neural modeling - The McCulloch-Pitts model - Develop the "integrate and fire" model, and its relation to frequency codes - --prepares the stage for a simpler model: a generic model that will be used for a large fraction of the course.

-Our pedagogical strategy will be to converge on the "right" model for large-scale simulations--we'll first be too simple (McCulloch-Pitts), then too complex (Integrate-and-fire), and finally "just right" for our purposes (generic neural model).
+Our strategy will be to converge on the "right" model for large-scale simulations--we'll look at ones that are simple (McCulloch-Pitts), then complex (leaky integrate-and-fire), and then somewhere in the middle (the generic neural model).